 Please note: You MUST participate in the entire program to quality for a 5% discount and CME Credits.
 Only participants who sign in prior to 6:30 p.m. and who stay until the end of the presentation will be counted as in attendance and receive the discount and CME Credits.

-Each program is worth a maximum of two CME Credits, commensurate with the extend of your participation in the program.
+Each program is worth a maximum of two CME Credits, commensurate with the extent of your participation in the program.

-If you have already paid for a program and would like to reschedule for a different program or date, we will apply your payment to another program of your choosing.
+If you have already paid for a program and would like to reschedule for a different program or date, please call our Risk Management department at 800-492-0193 or 410-785-0050.
+We will apply your payment to another program of your choosing.
 However, due to program commitments for facilities, program fees are non-refundable in the event you are unable to attend.
 Should we cancel a program due to insufficient registration, your payment may be refunded or applied to a new date.

 MEDICAL MUTUAL Liability Insurance Society of Maryland, which is affiliated with the Professionals Advocate Insurance Company, is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.